Comparing the Hardness of Online Minimization and Maximization Problems with Predictions: Preliminaries

 \section{Preliminaries}

-We consider online problems with binary predictions, $P$, where algorithms must output a bit as its answer to each request.
-Following~\cite{BBFL24}, we think of an instance of $P$ as a triple $I = (x,\hat{x},r)$, where $x$ and $\hat{x}$ are bitstrings and $r$ is a sequence of requests for $P$.
-We assume that algorithms receive a prediction, $\hat{x}_i$, together with each request, $r_i$, that predicts the optimal output to $r_i$, $x_i$.
-The contents of the requests is defined for each problem separately, and we let $\INSTANCES{P}$ be the set of instances of $P$.
-Given an algorithm, $\ALG$, for $P$, we let $\OPT^p_P(I)$ and $\ALG^p(I)$ be the \emph{profit} of an optimal solution and $\ALG$, respectively, if $P$ is a maximization problem, and we let we let $\OPT^c_P(I)$ and $\ALG^c(I)$ be the \emph{cost} of an optimal solution and $\ALG$, respectively, if $P$ is a minimization problem.
+We consider online problems, $P$, where algorithms must output a bit as its answer to each request.
+Following~\cite{BBFL25}, we think of an instance of $P$ as a triple $I = (x,\hat{x},r)$, where $x,\hat{x} \in \{0,1\}^n$ are bitstrings and $r = \langle r_1,r_2,\ldots,r_n\rangle$ is a sequence of requests for $P$.
+We let $\INSTANCES{P}$ be the set of all instances for $P$, $\ALGS{P}$ be the collection of all deterministic algorithms for $P$, and $\OPT$ be a fixed optimal offline algorithm for $P$.
+Given an instance, $I = (x,\hat{x},r)$, $x$ must be an encoding of $\OPT$'s solution and $\hat{x}$ is a prediction of $x$.
+When an algorithm for $P$, $\ALG$, receives a request, $r_i$, it also receives the prediction, $\hat{x}_i$, that predicts the optimal output to $r_i$, $x_i$, which $\ALG$ may use to aid its decision about $r_i$, denoted by $y_i$.
+The contents of the requests is defined for each problem separately.

 For most graph problems, we consider the \emph{vertex-arrival} model, the most standard for online graph problems~\cite{ABM24,HIMT02,BBBKP18}.
 In this model, given an input graph $G = (V,E)$, each request, $r_i$, contains a vertex, $v_i \in V$, and a collection of edges $E_i = \{(v_i,v_j) \mid j < i\} \subseteq E$ to previously revealed vertices.
 Throughout, we let $d_G(v)$ be the degree of $v$ in $G$ and we let $\MAXDEGREE(G) = \on{max}_{v \in V}\{d_G(v)\}$ and $\MINDEGREE(G) = \on{min}_{v \in V}\{d_G(v)\}$.